In-Office Procedures · Diagnostic

 How it works

-The science behind it
+The science

 Where it fits

 Reach for sensitivity testing when symptoms and signs diverge, when neurotrophic risk is present, or around ocular surgery.
-The result changes management: a numb cornea points toward neurotrophic support and protection, while a hypersensitive one points toward neuropathic pain pathways, two problems that look similar but are treated very differently.
+A numb cornea points toward neurotrophic support and protection, while a hypersensitive one points toward neuropathic pain pathways, two problems that look similar but are managed very differently.
+The Brill device is manufacturer-direct; we point you to Brill Engines for purchase and training.